-- Ask about their ethnicity, the Rwandan genocide, or politics. - Communicate anything which may be construed as a promise (e.g., hope to meet one day, wish they could see the U.S., etc.). - Share personal contact information or communicate outside of letter writing through Africa New Life.
+- Ask about their ethnicity, the 1994 Genocide Against the Tutsi, or politics. - Communicate anything which may be construed as a promise (e.g., hope to meet one day, wish they could see the U.S., etc.). - Share personal contact information or communicate outside of letter writing through Africa New Life.